cornell-ece2400/ece2400-docs/docs/ece2400-sec2-c-basics.md

 ### 2.2.
 Compiler Explorer

-Compiler Explore is a free online servce that compiles C programs to machine instructions and then displays these machine instructions for you to inspect completely online in your browser.
+Compiler Explore is a free online service that compiles C programs to machine instructions and then displays these machine instructions for you to inspect completely online in your browser.
 It will enable us to quickly explore the connection between C and C++ code and the low-level machine instructions actually executed by the computer system.
-Start a browser and go to <https://godbold.org>.
+Start a browser and go to <https://godbolt.org>.
 You will see a default code snippet.
 Replace this code with the following code inspired by today's lecture.